robert-hh/micropython/ports/w60x/README.md

 CODESIZE ?= 0xc0000

-    The amount of flash reserved for the MicroPyhton code.
+    The amount of flash reserved for the MicroPython code.
 Lowering it increases the size of the flash file system, and the opposite.

 MICROPY_USE_FATFS ?= 0